SAP-samples/teched2025-IN162/exercises/ex5/ex5_1_details.md

 ![Pic S4 7](./images/ex5-s4-7.png)

  ## Summary
  This wraps up the 'Sales Order' creation process.
 An event would have been triggered now based on the settings we [defined](../ex1/README.md#exercise-12---create-first-queue-and-subscribe-to-sales-order-topic-in-sap-integration-suite-advanced-event-mesh-aem) on the AEM side.
-The notification will be picked up from the AEM Adapter and trigger the IFlow.
+The notification event will be picked up from the AEM Adapter and trigger the integration flow.

  Once the flow completes, we can review the execution path in the [next exercise](./ex5_2_details.md).